 Advertisement

-The key is understanding which industries are chronically understaffed, which employers are authorized to sponsor foreign nationals, and which certifications or work history will make your application stand out.
-This guide covers five occupational categories that U.S. immigration attorneys and career advisors consistently recommend to immigrants seeking employer-sponsored visas — and explains exactly how to position yourself to qualify.
+The key is understanding which industries are chronically understaffed, which employers are authorized to sponsor foreign nationals, and which certifications or work history will make your visa application stand out.
+This guide covers five occupational categories that U.S. immigration attorneys and career advisors consistently recommend to immigrants seeking employer-sponsored visas in 2026 — and explains exactly how to position yourself to qualify.

 1. Warehouse and Logistics Workers — H-2B Visa and EB-3 Green Card Sponsorship